Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The Sendai Framework for Disaster Risk Reduction 2015-2030 is the international agreement adopted at the Third UN World Conference held in Sendai (Japan) in March 2015.

-This framework replaces the Hyogo Framework for Action (2005–2015) and constitutes the main global guide for reducing vulnerability to natural and human-induced disasters.
+This framework replaced the Hyogo Framework for Action (2005-2015) and is the main global guide for reducing vulnerability to natural and human-induced disasters.

 Its approach is based on prevention and preparedness rather than reactive response, and it is directly linked to the climate change adaptation agenda.